The Homogenization Problem in LLMs: Towards Meaningful Diversity in AI Safety: Background

-The last few years have made it clear that even “less advanced” technology, such as social networks, can have enormous negative impacts~\cite{welfare}.
-Algorithmic recommendations can also have a homogenizing effect, as they tend to standardize and narrow discourse ~\cite{social-media-homo}.
-This fosters echo chambers and filter bubbles that amplify polarization and misinformation~\cite{filter-bubbles}.
-Tragically, in some cases, these dynamics have escalated into \textbf{real-world violence}~\cite{srilanka} and even genocide~\cite{myanmar}.
-This foreshadows the near-term existential risks of AI, especially as it becomes more powerful and more deeply integrated into our lives~\cite{near-term, two-types, black-swan}.
+The last few years have made it clear that even "less advanced" technology, such as social networks, can have enormous negative impacts~\cite{welfare}.
+Algorithmic recommendations can also have a homogenizing effect, as they tend to standardize and narrow discourse~\cite{social-media-homo}.
+Such an effect is documented to foster echo chambers and filter bubbles that amplify polarization and misinformation~\cite{filter-bubbles}.
+Tragically, in some cases, these dynamics have escalated into real-world violence~\cite{srilanka} and even genocide~\cite{myanmar}.
+These accounts foreshadow the near-term existential risks of AI, especially as it becomes more powerful and more deeply integrated into our lives~\cite{near-term, two-types, black-swan}.